List of 9-1-1 characters: Athena Grant

-Athena Grant (née Carter) (Angela Bassett) is an LAPD patrol sergeant, and mother of May and Harry from her first marriage to Michael Grant.
+Athena Grant (née Carter) (Angela Bassett) is an LAPD detective (formerly field sargeant), and mother of May and Harry from her first marriage to Michael Grant.
 Athena left her home in Florida for Los Angeles to become a police officer as a result of the failed investigation into the murder of her friend and neighbor Tanya Kingston (a murder she helps to solve 45 years later).
 She is extremely independent, preferring a one-person patrol unit to working with a partner (although she does work with detectives on certain cases) and is extremely tenacious when it comes to solving crimes or chasing down suspects (including the killer of her fiancé decades later after the murder weapon is recovered).
 However, she can be impetuous and has gone into dangerous situations without back-up (on one occasion getting ambushed and almost killed by a dangerous suspect).
 Athena and Michael divorce at the end of the first season, after being married for fourteen years.
 She begins dating Bobby Nash, marrying him at the end of the second season.
-Because of Buck's own impetuous behavior in dangerous or stressful situations, she is both exasperated by and understanding of him.
-Due to the traumas, she has suffered in the past, she rarely shows her emotional side (except to Hen) but has begun allowing Bobby in (although at the beginning of Season 7, she has begun to worry that apart from the constant excitement and danger in both their jobs she and Bobby may not have enough in common to sustain their marriage).
-Pepi Sonuga portrays a younger Athena during the flashback scenes of an episode of season 3 in which she learns that the weapon used to murder her fiancé has been found.
+Due to the traumas she has suffered in the past, she rarely shows her emotional side (except to Hen) but has begun allowing Bobby in (although at the beginning of Season 7, she has begun to worry that apart from the constant excitement and danger in both their jobs she and Bobby may not have enough in common to sustain their marriage).

+At the end of season 9, Athena is caught in the crossfire of the criminal Castor family and the corrupt Detective Hooks.
+She is shot in the chest by Hooks and is placed into a medically induced coma, where she has visions of her former partner.
+Though she ultimately survives, she decides to pursue a change of pace in her career and becomes a detective.

+Pepi Sonuga portrays a younger Athena during the flashback scenes of the season 3 episode "Athena Begins", and briefly reprises the role in seasons 8 and 9.